 A unique mix of grass-covered meadows, upland mesic woods, bottomland woods, and a native, undisturbed fen, make this an ideal location for natural relaxation and outdoor activity.
 You can see sedges, cattail, marsh marigolds, horsetail, skunk cabbage, turtlehead, iris, blue joint grass, and bulrushes.
 Also, enjoy the areas of prairie restoration throughout the park which features prairie grasses such as Big Blue Stem and prairie flowers such as purple coneflower.

 With facilities for picnicking, camping, hiking, fishing, hunting and winter sports, Shabbona Lake is a convenient and comfortable retreat where you can refresh and reinvigorate yourself in a rare, unspoiled environment.

 In addition, Shabbona Lake contains a 15-acre seasonal nesting area for migratory waterfowl such as Canvasback, redhead and pintail ducks and Canada Geese.

 Whether fishing from a boat or shore, both are popular and productive at Shabbona Lake, which is stocked with large and smallmouth bass, bluegill, redear sunfish, rock bass, black and white crappie, black and brown bullhead, channel catfish, walleye, muskie and perch.
 For fish catch and size limits, contact the park office.

 Lake access is available from a double-lane launching ramp.
-Boat motors are limited to a 10 horsepower maximum.
-However, an 18-acre upper fishing area is a no-wake zone where only the use of electric trolling motors or rowing is permitted.
+Shabbona Lake has a no wake policy for all boats.
 For further details, including information on special sailing regulations, contact the park office.

 Swimming and/or wading is prohibited at Shabbona Lake.
 This regulation is strictly enforced.